mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 vim ~/.config/pulse/daemon.conf
 ```

 This file readily contains a lot of commented defaults.
-Dont forget to remove the semicolon before each line you wish to modify, here are the ones I modified (I checked quite a few combination but tried to make as few changes as possible in the end since I'm otherwise a great fan of, well, default defaults):
+Don't forget to remove the semicolon before each line you wish to modify, here are the ones I modified (I checked quite a few combination but tried to make as few changes as possible in the end since I'm otherwise a great fan of, well, default defaults):

 ```console
 -----daemon.conf-------------------------------